cuijiyao01/docker-k8s-training/kubernetes/exercise_06_configmaps_secrets.md

 ## Step 6: create a service
 Finally, you have to create a new service to expose your https-deployment.

-Either figure out the ports needed and extend the service.yaml from the previous exercise or download the service_https.yaml from [gitHub](./solutions/06_service_https.yaml).
+Derive the ports you have to exposeand extend the service.yaml from the previous exercise.

 Once the service has an external IP try to call it with an https prefix.
 Check the certificate it returns - it should match the subject and organization specified in step 1.